whalebrew/whalebrew/README.md

 Whalebrew creates aliases for Docker images so you can run them as if they were native commands.
 It's like Homebrew, but with Docker images.

+Docker works really well for packaging up development environments, but there are lots of tools that aren't tied to a particular project: `wget` for downloading files, `jq` for parsing JSON, `awscli` for managing your AWS account, `ffmpeg` for converting video, and so on.
+Whalebrew makes those things work with Docker, too.

     $ whalebrew install whalebrew/whalesay
     Unable to find image 'whalebrew/whalesay' locally
     Using default tag: latest